-// do whatever is necessary
+... // do whatever is necessary to place an

-// encrypted version of pas:
+// encrypted version of password in encrypted

 return encrypted;

 This code still isn't as tight as it might be, because encrypted is defined without any initialization arguments.
 That means its default constructor will be used.
 In many cases, the first thing you'll do to an object is give it some value, often via an assignment.
 Item 4 explains why default-constructing an object and then assigning to it is less efficient than initializing it with the value you really want it to have.
 That analysis applies here, too.
 For example, suppose the hard part of encryptPassword is performed in this function: